Stewart Leggett: Life after politics

-After leaving parliament Leggett then served as a senior political advisor to the Premier and Deputy Premier of South Australia.
+In 1999 Leggett took up the position of Assistant Pastor of the Teen Challenge Church.
+In 2014 Stewart Leggett was a pastor at the Victor Harbor Church of Christ.
+Leggett currently sermons at Trinity South Coast, the Victor Harbor branch of Holy Trinity Church, Adelaide.

+As well as leading a number of churches in Adelaide, Leggett was employed as a pastor at Temple Christian College and also as chaplain of the Norwood Football Club.
+In 2006 Leggett performed the funeral ceremony of the director of Teen Challenge in South Australia, Pastor Morrie Thompson.

 In 2003, 2006, 2009, and 2012 Leggett was appointed as a member of South Australia's Legal Practitioners Conduct Board, positions he was nominated for by the Attorney General and Premier of South Australia.
 In 2013 Leggett was also appointed as a Justice of the Peace, the position nominated by Premier Jay Weatherill.

 Leggett ran for mayor of Victor Harbor in the 2010 council elections and was the second most popular candidate by first preference votes, but lost to Graham Philip by 108 votes.